 Welcome to Unify Sedona,

 It is my distinct pleasure to welcome you to our Unify Sedona… a rainbow alliance website!
-We have formed a new non-profit to promote acceptance of diversity and to provide education for the greater community at large.
-Our board is comprised of people from all walks of life: gay, lesbian, straight and transgender.
+We formed our charitable non-profit in 2018 with a mission to Promote Acceptance and Celebrate Diversity through Education and Collaboration for the greater community at large.
+Our board is comprised of people from all walks of life: gay, lesbian, non-binary, straight/cisgender and transgender.

-Through education comes understanding that we are all much more alike than we are different.
+Through education and collaboration comes understanding that we are all much more alike than we are different.
 When we were approached by the Arizona Community Foundation to discuss building unity through diversity, we were energized.
-We wanted to come together to strengthen our community.
+We came together to strengthen our community.

-We are in a time of great change and want to promote positive momentum surrounding human rights.
-Following this premise, we have adopted the Four Pillars that the Arizona Community Foundation first shared with us when we were forming this alliance:
+We are in the seeds of great change and want to promote positive momentum surrounding human rights and dignity for everyone in an inclusive community.
+Following this premise, we have adopted these Four Pillars when we formed this alliance:

-Through education comes understanding that we are all much more alike than we are different.
+Through education and collaboration comes understanding that we are all much more alike than we are different.
 When we were approached by the Arizona Community Foundation to discuss building unity through diversity, we were energized.
-We wanted to come together to strengthen our community.
+We came together to strengthen our community.

-We are in a time of great change and want to promote positive momentum surrounding human rights.
-Following this premise, we have adopted the Four Pillars that the Arizona Community Foundation first shared with us when we were forming this alliance:
+We are in the seeds of great change and want to promote positive momentum surrounding human rights and dignity for everyone in an inclusive community.
+Following this premise, we have adopted these Four Pillars when we formed this alliance:

-As you can see, we have some work to do.
-Please join us in our journey to make this world a better place under the Sun.
+As you can see, we continue with hard work ahead of us.
+Please join us in our journey to make this world a better place for everyone..

 Jan Montgomery, President